keyper/keyper-android-sdk-sample/README.md

 ### Notifications
 If you want your users to obtain keyper notifications, e.g. when they get a new ticket offer, or a new friend request, then you have to take the following actions.

 1) submit the device registration id (GCM Push Token) to the sdk.
+Note, that you have to have a valid user session, so you have to login first.
 You can do so, via:

 ```
 sdk.subscribeForPushNotifications(gcmToken); // gcmToken is a String